 If you want to treat cicada-caused flagging damage to trees, prune out the affected branches.
 Do this when the tree is dormant and burn the detritus.

 Cicadas are not the only causes of tree branch flagging.
 Flagging in trees, like oaks, can also result from Kermes scales, sap-feeding insects that damage many kinds of oak.
 Tan or brown, these scale bugs look like small globes attached to twigs.
 Treat with appropriate insecticides.

 Flagging damage to trees can also be caused by twig girdlers and twig pruners.
-These are both types of beetle that attack oak, hickoryand other hardwood trees.
+These are both types of beetles that attack oak, hickory, and other hardwood trees.
 You can limit flagging damage to trees from these beetles by raking up all fallen twigs and branches and burning them.